Healthy Homes Assessment Ascot Park

 Draught Stopping Ascot Park

-Draughts may lead to dropping temperatures within houses.
-A damp house is more expensive to heat, resulting in wasted energy and increased bills.
+Draughts may lead to low temperatures inside households.
+A cold house costs more to heat, meaning wasting energy and resulting in higher bills.

-There is no need to block off holes or gaps in the building.
-For instance, small gaps around windows and doors could be required to allow for movement of the building as the household gets warmer and cooler, to allow them to be closed and opened instead of than securing.
-We will test the windows and doors in our Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure as the household is heated and cools so that they can still be shut and opened, rather than sticking.
+We will test the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections